esplito/coding-notes/epicreact/react-advanced-patterns/notes.md

 ### Context Module Functions

-This is overkill, but it can in some
+This is overkill, but it can in some situations help you reduce duplication, improve performance and help you avoid mistakes in the dependency lists.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODMxNTkzOTcyLDY0MjQ0MTg2MSwtNDIxMz
+eyJoaXN0b3J5IjpbMTcyMTQwMTc3OCw2NDI0NDE4NjEsLTQyMT
-IwNjJdfQ==
+MyMDYyXX0=
 -->